yosa/test-rigs-ecommerce-api/README.md

         + DB_PASSWORD=123456789
 - Create database
     + Assign privileges to the user to access the database
+- Install dependencies
+    + composer update
 - Run migrations
     + php artisan migrate
     + If you see, Migration table created successfully.
-Be happy and continue
+Be happy !!